-Webhooks by Zapier is an advanced tool for building automations that connect to websites or apps that support webhooks.
+Webhooks is an advanced tool for building workflow automation that connect to websites or apps that support webhooks.
 Learn more about webhooks and how to use them with Zapier.

-Storage by Zapier lets you store and retrieve small bits of data and can be a powerful tool while building complex workflows.
+Storage lets you store and retrieve small bits of data and can be a powerful tool while building complex workflows.

-Digest by Zapier can collect bits of information from multiple workflows and combine them in a summary you can send to other apps.
+Digest can collect bits of information from multiple workflows and combine them in a summary you can send to other apps.

 Want to learn more?
 Check out all of the Zapier-built tools.

 This piece was originally published in April 2020 and lightly updated in December 2021.